Salesforce Quick Reference Guide

 We are assuming that, if you have come here this far, then mostly you have basic knowledge or you are introduced to Salesforce, but you need a handy reference to quickly brush up your knowledge of Salesforce.
 So, let’s start!

 Download the printable PDF of this cheat sheet

 Salesforce is a leading Customer Relationship Management (CRM) software, that offers various functionalities to help organizations keep track of their accounts, contacts, and opportunities.

-Salesforce Sales Cloud focuses on supporting a sales process, which includes campaigns, leads, accounts, and contacts, and is used by sales organizations.
+Salesforce Sales Cloud focuses on supporting a sales process, which includes campaign creation, leads, accounts, and contacts, and is used by sales organizations.